 Christmas parties are usually either not tax deductible as "entertainment" or there can be Fringe Benefits Tax payable.

 The situation is better with staff Christmas gifts.
-As long as the value of the gift is under $300 (including GST) per employee and does not constitute "entertainment" a tax deduxction is allowable and a GST refund can be claimed.
+As long as the value of the gift is under $300 (including GST) per employee and does not constitute "entertainment" a tax deduction is allowable and a GST refund can be claimed, if applicable.
 Hampers, wine, gift vouchers are fine.
 Movie or concert tickets, restaurant meals and holidays are classed as entertainment and so are not tax deductible.